-Going forward, we expect the business environment will remain challenging, in line with the expected rise in interest rates in FY2015.
-This is further compounded by the increasing competition in the pawnbroking industry and rising operation costs.
-Nevertheless, we will persist to seek opportunities to grow our business through acquisitions and setting up of new outlets both in the Singapore and overseas market to consolidate the Group's position in the industry.
+Going forward, we expect the business environment to remain challenging, with rising uncertainties in gold price and interest rates.
+This is further compounded by keen competition in the pawnbroking industry and rising costs.
+Nevertheless, the Group will continue to seek opportunities to grow its business through acquisitions and setting up of new pawnbroking and retail outlets both in Singapore and overseas to consolidate the Group's position in the industry.